Spin-charge-family theory is offering next step in understanding elementary particles and fields and correspondingly universe: Short presentation of the spin-charge-family theory

-The starting action contains also additional $SU(2)_{II}$ (from $SO(4)$) vector gauge fields (one of them contributes to the hyper charge gauge fields as explained above), as well as the scalar fields, expressible with the space index $s\in (5,6)$ and $t\in (9,10,\dots,14)$, they all get masses of the scale of the condensate with which they interact.
-There are the auxiliary gauge vector fields expressible with superposition of $f^{\mu}{}_{m}\,\tilde{\omega}_{ab\mu}$.
-In the case of free fields (of no spinor source present) both $f^{\mu}{}_{m}\, \omega_{ab\mu}$ and $f^{\mu}{}_{m}\, \tilde{\omega}_{ab\mu}$ are expressible with vielbeins (Eqs.~(\ref{falphaa}, \ref{omegatildeabalpha})), correspondingly only one kind of the three gauge fields are the propagating fields.
+{\it C i.e.}$\;\,$ The starting action contains also additional $SU(2)_{II}$ (from $SO(4)$, Eq.~(\ref{so42})) vector gauge fields (one of the components contributes to the hyper charge gauge fields as explained above), as well as the scalar fields with the space index $s\in (5,6)$ and $t\in (9,10,\dots,14)$.
+All these fields gain masses of the scale of the condensate (Table~\ref{Table con.}) with which they interact.
+They all are expressible as superposition of $f^{\mu}{}_{m}\,\tilde{\omega}_{ab\mu}$.
+In the case of free fields (if no spinor source, carrying their quantum numbers, is present) both $f^{\mu}{}_{m}\, \omega_{ab\mu}$ and $f^{\mu}{}_{m}\, \tilde{\omega}_{ab\mu}$ are expressible with vielbeins, Eq.
+(C9) in Ref.~\cite{JMP2015} , correspondingly only one kind of the three gauge fields are the propagating fields.

-{\bf ii., iii.}: $\;\;$ There are several (many indeed) ways of breaking symmetries from $d=(13+1)$ to $d=(3+1)$.
-The assumed breaks explain why the weak and the hyper charge are connected with the handedness of spinors, manifesting correspondingly the observed properties of the family members - the quarks and the leptons, left and right handed (Table~\ref{Table so13+1.}) - and of the observed vector gauge fields.

-Since the left handed members are weak charged while the right handed ones are weak chargeless, the family members stay massless and mass protected up to the electroweak break, when the nonzero vacuum expectation values of the scalar fields with the space index $(7,8)$ break the weak and the hyper charge symmetry.

-Antiparticles are accessible from particles by the application of the operator $\mathbb{C}_{{\cal N}}$ $\cdot {\cal P}_{{\cal N}}$, as explained in Refs.~\cite{HNds,TDN}.
-This discrete symmetry operator does not contain $\tilde{\gamma}^a$'s degrees of freedom.
-To each family member there corresponds the antimember, with the same family quantum number.
+{\bf C ii., C iii.}: $\;\;$ There are many ways of breaking symmetries from $d=(13+1)$ to $d=(3+1)$.
+The assumed breaks explain why the weak and the hyper charges are connected with the handedness of spinors, manifesting correspondingly the properties of the family members - the quarks and the leptons, left and right handed (Table~\ref{Table so13+1.}) - and of the vector gauge fields.\\ Since the left handed members are weak charged while the right handed ones are weak chargeless~\footnote{ The left handed anti-members are weak chargeless while the right handed anti-members are weak charged.}, the family members remain massless and mass protected up to the electroweak break, when the nonzero vacuum expectation values of the scalar fields with the space index $(7,8)$ break the weak and the hyper charge symmetry. \\ Antiparticles are accessible from particles by the application of the operator $\mathbb{C}_{{\cal N}}$ $\cdot {\cal P}_{{\cal N}}$, as explained in Refs.~\cite{HNds,TDN}.
+This discrete symmetry operator does not contain $\tilde{\gamma}^a$'s degrees of freedom: To each family member there corresponds the anti-member, with the same family quantum number.